-My signature below indicates that the information I have provided in this form accurately reflects my sincerely held religious belief(s), practice(s), or observance(s) and its conflict with the District's
+My signature below indicates that the information I have provided in this form accurately reflects my sincerely held religious belief(s), practice(s), or observance(s) and its conflict with the District's requirement that all employees receive a COVID-19 vaccination.
+I also understand that the District may require me to provide additional supporting documentation.

-Employee's Signature Date
+Employee's Signature

+Date

-ATTACHMENT 2 AUTHORIZATION FOR DISCLOSURE AND USE OF MEDICAL INFORMATION Confidentiality of Medical Information Act (CMIA), Civil Code 3
+AUTHORIZATION FOR DISCLOSURE AND USE OF MEDICAL INFORMATION